tfabris/BlueGigaEmpeg/README.md

   BlueGigaEmpeg module is lit.
 Look for the device "empeg Car" and pair it.

 - If the pairing doesn't work the first time, also try initiating pairing from the car stereo AFTER the blue LED on the BlueGigaEmpeg module goes out.
-Look for the device "empeg Car" and pair it.
+From your car stereo's touch screen interface, tell it to search for Bluetooth devices, and when the device "empeg Car" appears, select it.

+- Your car stereo might put up a random number on the screen and prompt you to confirm that number on the device.
+The BlueGigaEmpeg will automatically confirm that number for you, so the prompt should disappear from the screen after a short pause and the empeg should be paired after that.

 - If the pairing still doesn't work, try turning off the car stereo completely (turn off car ignition) and removing power from the empeg, then reapplying